jasonknight/gopress/docs.md

 ```go
 func (o *Post) FindByPostParent(_findByPostParent int64) ([]*Post, error)
 ```
-FindByPostParent searchs against the primary key post_parent and will return []*Post,error This method is a programatically generated finder for Post
+FindByPostParent searchs against the database table field post_parent and will return []*Post,error This method is a programatically generated finder for Post

 ```go